cosmos/cosmos-sdk/docs/guide/ibc.md

 [basecoin](/docs/guide/install.md).

 `basecoin` is a framework for creating new cryptocurrency applications.
+It comes with an `IBC` plugin enabled by default.

 Now let's start the two blockchains.
 In this tutorial, each chain will have only a single validator,